Voljega/ExoDOSConverter/README.md

  Power+B activates the mouse on right stick, with L2 and R2 as left and right buttons

-Launch the game by clicking `dosbox.bat` inside the game folder If the default mappings are not enough, modify 'mapper.map' inside the game folder
+Launch the game by clicking `dosbox.bat` inside the game folder If the default mappings are practical for the game, modify 'mapper.map' inside the game folder